Unlocking the Power of Employee Referrals: A Game-Changer in Recruitment

 Before you begin your referral program, it’s important to set clear goals.
 What positions are you looking to fill?
 What is your timeline for hiring?
 What is your budget for recruitment?

-See also The Role of Social Media in Recruitment
+See also The Importance of Diversity and Inclusion in Recruitment

 # Communicate the Program to Employees